* Ok, maybe not Everything but it’s a start.

 What about Hobson’s Pledge?

-Sigh.
-So, ‘Hobson’s Pledge’ is basically a load of nonsense.
+‘Hobson’s Pledge’ historically was a mere nicety in a ceremony.
 When the chiefs signed the Treaty at Waitangi, Hobson is recorded as saying ‘he iwi tahi tatou’ to each chief.
 This means: ‘we are now one people’.
 It was a nicety.
 It’s not a part of the Treaty.
 It wasn’t part of the discussions and promises beforehand.
 And again – what do we mean by ‘one people’?
-The people behind Hobson’s Pledge really mean that Māori shouldn’t have their rights to their land, fisheries, taonga, or chieftainship.
+The people behind the current Hobson’s Pledge movement appear to really mean that Māori shouldn’t have their rights to their land, fisheries, taonga, or chieftainship.
 That’s a direct contradiction of the actual text of the Treaty so the ‘pledge’ is basically irrelevant.
-It’s a smokescreen for a desire for Māori to ‘get back in their place’ and assimilate.
+I would argue that it is a smokescreen for a desire for Māori to ‘get back in their place’ and assimilate.

 What about the ‘Littlewood Treaty’?